First-principles predictions of band alignment in strained Si/Si1-xGex and Ge/Si1-xGex heterostructures

 Figure~\ref{fig:gap_relaxed} shows the HSE band gap of relaxed \SiGe\ across composition.
-A clear change in slope is observed at high Ge content, consistent with the known crossover in the character of the lowest conduction minimum in Ge-rich alloys.\cite{Schaffler1997,Paul2004} Capturing this high-$x$ slope change provides an internal check that the bulk workflow and alloy structural modeling reproduce a key signature of the SiGe system relevant for conduction band alignment.
+A clear change in slope is observed at high Ge content, in agreement with experimental data \cite{Weber1989} associated with the crossover of the conduction-band minimum from the Si-like $\Delta$ valleys to the Ge-like $L$ valleys in relaxed alloys near $x\approx 0.85$.
+Capturing this high-$x$ slope change provides an internal check that the bulk workflow and alloy structural modeling reproduce a key electronic-structure signature of the SiGe system relevant for conduction-band alignment.
+Biaxial strain is included explicitly in all strained bulk reference cells through the imposed in-plane lattice constant and relaxed out-of-plane lattice parameter.
+This strain splits and shifts the conduction valleys, but a uniform coherent strain field does not by itself mix Bloch states at different crystal momenta.
+Alloy disorder can weakly couple states associated with different conduction-band valleys through the finite SQS potential, and this effect is included in the atomistic supercells.
+The CBM is selected by scanning the sampled Brillouin zone, so the high-Ge $\Delta$-to-$L$ crossover and the associated changes in the conduction-band-offset profiles enter the workflow directly.

 For strained Si on \SiGe, the hybrid functional mitigates semilocal gap error that can otherwise bias conduction-band offsets through the bulk band-edge term.

 Figure~\ref{fig:lineup} summarizes the lineup term $\VIF$ across composition for both Si/\SiGe\ and Ge/\SiGe\ interfaces.